-However, nothing can take away the Olympic speaker’s impressive success in the World Championships, where he got a silver medal in 1999 and a bronze medal in 2001.
-At the Melbourne Commonwealth Games in 2006, Dean finally got the reward his efforts had richly deserved – a much-coveted gold medal.
+However, nothing can take away the Olympic speaker’s impressive success in the World Championships, where he won a silver medal in 1999 and a bronze medal in 2001.
+At the 2006 Melbourne Commonwealth Games, Dean finally got the reward his efforts had richly deserved – a much-coveted gold medal.
 Describing his career as “an amazing journey”, Dean says he has given 100% to the sport and has worn his ‘Great Britain’ vest with pride.
 Since retiring, he has spent time commentating for Channel 4, the BBC and Eurosport and is now an advocate for men’s mental health.